Rick Reynolds, LCSW

 • For the wayward mate, they may fear retaliation if they're fully transparent.

-• Both mates may also fear having to live in a pretend normal state, where they keep what's happening from their friends and family to avoid judgment.
+• Both mates may also fear having to live in a pretend normal state where they keep what's happening from their friends and family to avoid judgment.

 Getting Help to Regain Strength and Overcome Fear

-Spots fill up quickly, so you won't want to wait to register for EMSO!
+Spaces fill up quickly for this course.
 To learn when registration opens back up, click the button below.

 Subscribe to Registration Notifications!